2 Chronicles 24 – The Rise and Fall of Joash

 i.
 God promised that His obedient people would be blessed with success far beyond their numbers (Leviticus 26:8), and that when disobedient, they would suffer disproportionate defeat (Leviticus 26:17, 26:37).

 4. (25-27) A wounded Joash is assassinated by his servants.

 And when they had withdrawn from him (for they left him severely wounded), his own servants conspired against him because of the blood of the sons of Jehoiada the priest, and killed him on his bed.
 So he died.
 And they buried him in the City of David, but they did not bury him in the tombs of the kings.
 These are the ones who conspired against him: Zabad the son of Shimeath the Ammonitess, and Jehozabad the son of Shimrith the Moabitess.
 Now concerning his sons, and the many oracles about him, and the repairing of the house of God, indeed they are written in the annals of the book of the kings.
 Then Amaziah his son reigned in his place.

 a.
-His own servants conspired against him: This is startling, and shows that the blessing of God long before vanished from the compromised king who began so well, but failed to finish well.
+His own servants conspired against him: This is startling, and shows that the blessing of God had long before vanished from the compromised king, who began so well but failed to finish well.

 i.
 They were prompted to assassinate Joash because of the blood of the sons of Jehoiada the priest.
 Yet there may also have been the fact of the recent defeat by Syria.
 “The murder of Joash by his officials or servants implies that it may have been the result of disaffection following the defeat by Hazael.”
 (Wiseman)

 ii.
 “So disobedience brings its own bitter reward, and what God’s people sow they always, in some way or another, reap.
 Joash abundantly deserved his inglorious and terrible end.”
 (Knapp)